 This wire becomes grounded when the dome light controls circuit of the alarm is active.
 The current capacity of this wire is 200mA.
 This wire can control the operation of the interior lights.
-An optional relay can be used as shown.
+Use of optional relay as shown is recommended.

-- a).
-Upon disarming, the interior lights will remain on for 30 seconds. - b).
-If the vehicle is violated, the interior light will flash for the same duration as the siren.
+- A. Upon disarming, the interior lights will remain on for 30 seconds. - B. If the vehicle is violated, the interior light will flash for the same duration as the siren.

-Horn Output (See Alarm Feature 3-2 Programming):
+Horn Output (See Alarm Feature Stage 3 Programming):

 This wire can be used to activate the existing vehicle's horn as the alarm system's optional warning audible device.
 It's a transistorized low current output, and should only be connected to the low current ground output from the vehicle's horn switch.
-When the system is triggered, the horn will sound.
-(Depending on the vehicle's requirement an additional relay may be required as shown)
+When the system is triggered, the horn will sound (depending on the vehicle's requirement an additional relay may be required as shown).